Former Playboy model says Trump tried to pay her after sex

 - Hundreds of dead cattle lead to California rancher's arrest

+McDougal said she never wanted to discuss her relationship and repeatedly rebuffed inquiries from reporters about the alleged affair.
+But after the story became public, she wanted to get out and tell her side of what happened, she said.

+The White House has said Trump denies having an affair with McDougal and did not immediately respond to a request for comment about the interview Thursday night.

-McDougal filed a lawsuit Tuesday against the company that owns the National Enquirer.
-She was paid $150,000 during the presidential campaign for the rights to her story, but it never ran the story.
+On Tuesday, she filed a lawsuit in Los Angeles against the company that owns the supermarket tabloid National Enquirer, which she said paid her $150,000 during the presidential campaign for the rights to her story of an affair, but never ran the story.

+McDougal’s lawsuit, which asks a judge to invalidate the contract, alleges that Trump’s attorney, Michael Cohen, was secretly involved in her discussions with the tabloid’s parent company, American Media, Inc.

+The company has said that McDougal has been allowed to speak about her relationship since 2016 and the contract gave them discretion over whether to publish the story.